ahmedeldaly097/udacity-cloud-devops-cloudformation/README.md

     -   Auto Scaling Group
     -   Load Balancer
     -   Target Group
-- Once the above steps are complete, you can find the URL of application in the outputs section of `udagram-servers-stack` CloudFormarion stack.
+- Once the above steps are complete, you can find the URL of application in the outputs section of `infra-servers` CloudFormarion stack.